 Household Hazardous Waste Programs.
-PaintCare partners with household hazardous waste programs-either directly or indirectly-to cover the costs of their paint collection bins, transportation, processing and in some cases additional on-site paint management activities.
+PaintCare partners with household hazardous waste programs - either directly or indirectly-to cover the costs of their paint collection bins, transportation, processing and in some cases additional on-site paint management activities.
 HHW programs are typically good program partners because they have an existing customer base and provide an "all-in-one" HHW drop-off opportunity.

 Paint Retailers.
-At the end of the year, PaintCare identified 1,476 paint retailers-including paint, hardware, and home improvement stores-with 1,092 considered potential paint retail drop-off sites.
+At the end of the report period, PaintCare identified 1,562 paint retailers-including paint, hardware, and home improvement stores-with 1,181 considered potential paint retail drop-off sites.
 This number may change from year to year as stores open and close.
 PaintCare does not consider a store to be a potential drop-off site if it belongs to a corporate chain and the corporate headquarters has indicated that-as a group-they are not interested in serving as drop-off sites at this time.
-These are primarily big box stores, but they have included some non-big box stores in the past.
+These are primarily big box stores.

-Of the 1,092 potential retail drop-off sites, 237 (22%) were participating as drop-off sites at the end of the year.
+Of the 1,181 potential retail drop-off sites, 264 (22%) were participating as drop-off sites at the end of the report period.
 Retail participation as a drop-off site is voluntary, and sites are not compensated.

 PaintCare regularly visited paint retailers throughout the state to answer program questions and highlight the benefits of becoming a paint drop-off site.
-As a result, the network of drop-off locations continued to grow throughout the year.
+As a result, the network of drop-off locations continued to grow throughout the report period.